 Veterinary assistants clean and maintain examination rooms, take animal vitals, administer wound care and assist with medical procedures.
 Oftentimes, veterinary assistants do not have formal education and learn their trade on the job.
 Those interested in gaining an educational background can enroll in a certificate program, which usually requires 24 credits for completion.
 Diploma and certification programs do not exist in this field.
-Courses offered in certificate programs include animal health terminology, handling techniques, animal anatomy and physiology and front office procedures.

 - Animal health vocabulary

 - Veterinary pharmacology

 - Front-office procedures